hda-technical/dancebooks/transcriptions/[1706, en] Raoul-Auger Feuillet - Orchesography or the Art of Dancing.md

 The bars or measures in dances, must be marked in like manner with those in musick, videlicet with little bars crossing the tract, which are to agree with those of the tune.

-You will understand by the following examples, how each step agrees with the tune to which they are composed[^11].

-[^11]: Musical notation page was omitted in this transcription
+You will understand by the following examples, how each step agrees with the tune to which they are composed[Musical notation page was omitted in this transcription].

 {49} If it happens that you have occasion to put more steps in a measure, than are in the foregoing examples, the following rules must be observed.